-Helen Knight studied Natural Science as an undergraduate and did a M.Sc. in Neuroscience at Edinburgh University working in the in the labs of Douglas Blackwood and Richard Morris.
+Helen Miranda Knight studied Natural Science as an undergraduate and did a M.Sc. in Neuroscience at Edinburgh University working in the in the labs of Douglas Blackwood and Richard Morris.
 She then completed a PhD in Psychiatric Genetics at the IGMM in Edinburgh.
-After holding post-doctoral positions under Trevor Robbins and Barbara Sahakian at the Behavioral and Clinical Neuroscience Institute (BCNI), Cambridge University, and Chris Ponting at MRC Functional Genomics Unit (FGU/DPAG), Oxford University, she came to Nottingham University to start her own group.
+After holding post-doctoral positions under Trevor Robbins and Barbara Sahakian at the Behavioral and Clinical Neuroscience Institute (BCNI), Cambridge University, and Chris Ponting at MRC Functional Genomics Unit (FGU/DPAG), Oxford University, in 2013 she came to Nottingham University to start her own group.
 Her lab investigates the genetics and epigenetic processes contributing to neurodevelopmental and cognitive disorders.

 Dr Knights' teaching interests are in human genetics and epigenomics of brain and neurological disorders.